A Direct and Generalized Construction of Polyphase Complementary Set with Low PMEPR and High Code-Rate for OFDM System: Code-Rate Comparison with existing work

 \subsection{Comparison With \cite{pater2000}}

-In this subsection, we give a comparison of our proposed construction with \cite{pater2000} to show that the proposed construction can generate more sequences, i.e., higher code rate with tighter PMEPR upper bound.
+In this subsection, we give a comparison of our proposed construction with \cite{pater2000} to show that the proposed construction can generate more sequences, i.e., higher code-rate with tighter PMEPR upper bound.

 It is observed that by using \textit{Corollary \ref{corr_1}}, we get at least complementary sequences with PMEPR at most $4$ and complementary sequences with PMEPR at most $8$ of length $2^m$.
+The detailed derivations on enumeration of complementary sequences with maximum PMEPR $4$ and $8$ are given in Subsections A and B of Appendix B, respectively.

-By using \textit{Corollary \ref{corr_2}}, We get at least complementary sequences with PMEPR at most $6$ and at least complementary sequences with PMEPR at most $8$.
+By \textit{Corollary \ref{corr_2}}, we obtain at least complementary sequences with PMEPR at most $6$ and at least complementary sequences with PMEPR at most $8$.
+The detailed derivations on enumeration of complementary sequences with maximum PMEPR $6$ and $8$ are given in Subsections C and D of Appendix B, respectively.